-IVM is a better treatment than IVF for some people
+IVM is a better treatment than IVF for some women

-A less painful, less costly option for treating infertility emerges
+A less painful, less costly option for treating infertility

 What is the difference between IVM and IVF?

 In vitro maturation is surfacing as an alternative to in vitro fertilization that could "reduce the cost and time that fertility patients spend at the doctor's office and mitigate the side effects," said The Atlantic.
-IVF, the typical fertility treatment, "relies on hormone injections to ripen a crop of eggs inside the body," while IVM involves "collecting immature eggs from the ovaries and maturing them in the lab."
+While IVF, the typical fertility treatment, "relies on hormone injections to ripen a crop of eggs inside the body," IVM involves "collecting immature eggs from the ovaries and maturing them in the lab."

 The first baby born from IVM was in Korea in 1991.
-Since then, "the method has generally yielded lower birth rates than IVF," said The Atlantic.
+Since then, the "method has generally yielded lower birth rates than IVF," said The Atlantic.
 It has historically generated fewer mature eggs and embryos than IVF, but those stats are improving with better technology.
 Although it maintains a lower success rate than IVF, IVM could still be "the better option for several groups of patients."

 Subscribe to The Week